shaminchokshi/less-tokens/README.md

 - The **instruction** got compressed hard.
 "I was wondering if you could" is gone, stopwords are gone.
 - The **rules** were compressed gently.
 "Do not" became "don't" and "you are" became "you're", but the critical words "not" and "Never" survived intact.
 The meaning is identical.
 - The **output format** is byte-for-byte unchanged.
-Your JSON schema is safe.
+Your JSON schema is safe, so your parser downstream won't break.

 ### The flexible way: explicit zones

-If you need full control over ordering, or you want to mix levels in a custom way, pass an explicit list of zones.
+When you need full control over ordering, or you want to mix levels in a custom way, pass an explicit list of zones.
 Each zone is a dict with `text` and `level`, or a simple `(text, level)` tuple.

 ```python
 from less_tokens import compress_structured